mpanunto/PanunTools/docs/README_MultiExportPDF.md

 ![screenshot_MultiExportPDF_1.png](/docs/screenshot_MultiExportPDF_1.png?raw=true)

 ### To run the tool, users must:
-1. Extract Panuntools.tbx, MultiExportPDF.py, and MultiExportPDF.xlsx to the incident's tools folder
+1. Extract PanunTools.tbx, MultiExportPDF.py, and MultiExportPDF.xlsx to the incident's tools folder
 2. Ensure that the script path is properly set in the script tool properties
 3. Edit the spreadsheet so the information corresponds to the incident
 4. Specify tool inputs: